tsinis/sealed_world/packages/world_countries/README.md

 - **Sealed classes**: This package provides data in the form of sealed classes, allowing you to create your own instances and work with them as with existing ones (for example this is not possible with enums or regular classes (without losing it's sealed nature), you can also override existing or add new data, etc.).
 - **No 3rd-party dependencies**: This package has no third-party dependencies, ensuring that you won't have any issues or conflicts with other dependencies (no even `meta` here, because of that).
-- **Rich data**: This package offers far more data than any other package + tons of translations.
+- **Rich data**: This package offers far more data than any other package + tons of translations (all [GlobalMaterialLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) and [GlobalCupertinoLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalCupertinoLocalizations-class.html) locales and more).
 - **Type-safe**: The contracts and types in this package are very strong, ensuring that your code is strongly typed and well-defined.
 - **High code coverage**: The code in this package has almost 100% code coverage, with more than 130 (+3140 in underling Dart packages) tests, providing confidence in its reliability and stability.
 - **Industry adopted**: This package is actively used in production by numerous European companies, ensuring its efficacy and robustness in real-world scenarios.